 Ge 116.
 Analytical Techniques Laboratory.
 6 units (1-4-1); second term.
 Prerequisites: Ge 114 a or instructor’s permisson.
 Methods of quantitative laboratory analysis of rocks, minerals, and fluids in geological and planetary sciences.
 Consists of five intensive two-week modules covering scanning electron microscopy (imaging, energy-dispersive X-ray spectroscopy, electron backscatter diffraction); the electron microprobe (wavelength-dispersive X-ray spectroscopy); X-ray powder diffraction; optical, infrared, and Raman spectroscopy; and plasma source mass spectrometry for elemental and radiogenic isotope analysis.
 Satisfies the Institute core requirement for an additional introductory laboratory course.
 Instructors: Asimow, Jackson, Rossman, Farley.

 Ge 120 a.
 Field Geology: Introduction to Field Geology.
 6 units (1-5-0); third term.
 Prerequisite: Ge 11 ab, Ge 106 (may be taken concurrently with Ge 106).
 A comprehensive introduction to methods of geological field mapping through laboratory exercises in preparation for summer field camp.
 Laboratory exercises introduce geometrical and graphical techniques in the analysis of geologic maps.
 Field trips introduce methods of geological mapping.
-Given in alternate years; not offered 2012–13.
+Instructor: Saleeby.
+Given in alternate years; offered 2013–14.

 Ge 120 b.
 Field Geology: Summer Field Camp.
 18 units (0-18-0); summer.
 Prerequisite: Ge 120 a or instructor’s permission.
 Intensive three-week field course in a well-exposed area of the southwestern United States covering techniques of geologic field observation, documentation, and analysis.
 Field work begins immediately following Commencement Day in June.
-Given in alternate years; not offered 2012–13.
+Instructor: Saleeby.
+Given in alternate years; offered 2013–14.

 Ge 121 abc.
 Advanced Field Geology.
 12 units (0-9-3); first, second, third terms.
 Prerequisites: Ge 120 or equivalent, or instructor’s permission.
 Field mapping and supporting laboratory studies in topical problems related to the geology of the southwestern United States.
 Course provides a breadth of experience in igneous, metamorphic, or sedimentary rocks or geomorphology.
 Multiple terms of 121 may be taken more than once for credit if taught by different instructors.
-Instructors: Wernicke (a), Kirschvink (b), Saleeby (c)
+Instructors: Lamb (a), Fischer and Grotzinger (b), Stock (c)

 Ge 124 b.
 Paleomagnetism and Magnetostratigraphy 9 units (3-3-3); third term.
 Prerequisite: Ge 11 ab.
 The principles of rock magnetism and physical stratigraphy; emphasis on the detailed application of paleomagnetic techniques to the determination of the history of the geomagnetic field.
 Instructor: Kirschvink.
-Given in alternate years; offered 2012-13.
+Given in alternate years; not offered 2013–14.

 Ge 126.
 Topics in Earth Surface Processes.
 6 units (2-0-4); second term.
 A seminar-style course focusing on a specific theme within geomorphology and sedimentology depending on student interest.
 Potential themes could include river response to climate change, bedrock erosion in tectonically active mountain belts, or delta evolution on Earth and Mars.
 The course will consist of student-led discussions centered on readings from peer-reviewed literature.
 Instructor: Lamb.

 Ge/Ch 127.
 Nuclear Chemistry.
 9 units (3-0-6); first term.
 Prerequisite: instructor’s permission.
 A survey course in the properties of nuclei, and in atomic phenomena associated with nuclear-particle detection.
 Topics include rates of production and decay of radioactive nuclei; interaction of radiation with matter; nuclear masses, shapes, spins, and moments; modes of radioactive decay; nuclear fission and energy generation.
-Given in alternate years; not offered 2012–13.
+Instructor: Burnett.
+Given in alternate years; offered 2013–14.

 Ge 131.
 Planetary Structure and Evolution.
 9 units (3-0-6); third term.
 Prerequisite: instructor’s permission.
 A critical assessment of the physical and chemical processes that influence the initial condition, evolution, and current state of planets, including our planet and planetary satellites.
 Topics to be covered include a short survey of condensed-matter physics as it applies to planetary interiors, remote sensing of planetary interiors, planetary modeling, core formation, physics of ongoing differentiation, the role of mantle convection in thermal evolution, and generation of planetary magnetic fields.
 Instructor: Stevenson.